Article Reviewed & Updated on 9/02/2022

 Hip pain can be especially aggravating when it involves driving.
 If you are already experiencing hip pain, the added stress that comes with driving and imbalanced use of the legs (to push the gas pedal and brake) can be a recipe for disaster.

-Again, too much time spend sitting, especially if it is in a less than ideal position, can lead to hip pain that makes it hard to tolerate your daily car rides.
+Again, too much time spent sitting, especially if it is in a less than ideal position, can lead to hip pain that makes it hard to tolerate your daily car rides.
 Since many of us inevitably must be in a car on a daily basis, a car seat cushion can make a world of difference.

 Stretching the hips can help alleviate stiffness and promote circulation.
 Here are 5 effective hip stretches to start feeling better in minutes.